Cellular Sales – Sales Representatives, Account Managers, and similar positions

 What locations are covered by this lawsuit?

-Past and present sales representatives and similar positions who worked at Cellular Sales anywhere in the U.S. may be included in this lawsuit.
+Past and present sales representatives and similar positions who worked at Cellular Sales anywhere in the U.S. can ask to be included in this lawsuit.